rails/rails/guides/source/autoloading_and_reloading_constants.md

 * A singleton class opened with `class << object` gets pushed, and popped later.

-* When any of the `*_eval` family of methods is called using a string argument, the singleton class of the receiver is pushed to the nesting of the eval'ed code.
+* When `instance_eval` is called using a string argument, the singleton class of the receiver is pushed to the nesting of the eval'ed code.
+When `class_eval` or `module_eval` is called using a string argument, the receiver is pushed to the nesting of the eval'ed code.

 * The nesting at the top-level of code interpreted by `Kernel#load` is empty unless the `load` call receives a true value as second argument, in which case